What is Counselling?

 Skype therapy, if you’re not comfortable coming in person but still want to access counselling.

 Couples counselling – Relationship therapy tends to be carried out face to face rather than over Skype, as there’s always a possibility of you and your partner getting into an argument, which is a lot harder to manage via Skype.
-As counselling is there to provide insight and to support you both through your issues, for your own benefit couples counselling is carried out face to face.
+As counselling is there to provide insight and to support you both through your issues.

 Can Counselling help?